MonaElahi/surfs_up/README.md

 ### Key differences in weather between June and December.

-June is obviouly considered as the hotter month compared to december.
+June is obviously considered as the hotter month compared to December.
-It is required to see if temperatures have major difference which will result in more activity summers rather than in winter time.
+It is required to see if temperatures have major difference which will result in more activity summers rather than in wintertime.

 From above data statistics following key differences have been derived.

-- Number of count (June 1700 , December 1517) are sufficent enough in order to do analyzation with accuracy.
-However there are 183 less records in december, which is more reliable than for the month of June.
+- Number of count (June 1700, December 1517) are sufficient enough in order to do analyzation with accuracy.
+However, there are 183 less records in December, which is more reliable than for the month of June.

-- Mean for months is (June 74.94 , December 71) have a difference of 3.9. which would not make a great difference.
+- Mean for months is (June 74.94, December 71) have a difference of 3.9. which would not make a great difference.

 - Minimum temperatures (June 64, December 56) for the months have 8 degrees difference. which